samiNAT/env-combo-driver-/README.md

 * Read and print the implemented functionality
 * Check dmesg for logs and errors
 * Cleanly unload the modules

-## Module Parameters

-No module parameters are required or implemented currently.

 ## Additional Considerations

 * Ensure kernel configuration changes for IIO are persistent by saving the `.config` file from menuconfig.